1Which of the following SQL aggregate functions ignores NULL values by default?

 Correct Answer: HAVING

-Explanation:The WHERE clause filters individual rows before aggregation, whereas the HAVING clause filters groups after the aggregate functions have been calculated.
+Explanation:The WHERE clause filters rows before aggregation, whereas the HAVING clause filters groups after the aggregate function has been applied.

 Incorrect!
 Try again.